m7a/co-build/README.md

 See [documentation on `debian/changelog`](https://www.debian.org/doc/manuals/maint-guide/dreq.en.html#changelog) for hints on the format of the file.
-Having established this directory structure, one can call `ant build` to create the associated package file.
+Having established this directory structure, one can call `ant package` to create the associated package file.
 If the package is intended to be upgraded to a new version, target `incver` can be invoked before performing the package build.

-Ma_Sys.ma-supplied packages already contain a `debian-changelog.txt` which means it is sufficient to invoke `build` only to generate their package files.
+Ma_Sys.ma-supplied packages already contain a `debian-changelog.txt` which means it is sufficient to invoke `ant package` only to generate their package files.

 Downloading Artifacts
 =====================